 Why teen behavior can feel personal to parents

-Common contributors to mood volatility (and when to worry)
+Common contributors to mood swings (and when to worry)

-- Sleep deprivation: A lack of sleep makes it harder to control emotions, leaving teens less able to manage impulses or deal with everyday frustrations.
+- Sleep deprivation: Poor sleep makes it harder to manage impulses and everyday frustrations.

-- Social evaluation: The adolescent brain is deeply affected by peer approval, meaning a minor social slight can feel deeply significant and overwhelming.
+- Social evaluation: The adolescent brain is deeply affected by peer approval, so a mean comment, exclusion, or group-chat slight may carry more weight than adults expect.

 - Performance pressure: The weight of future expectations can create a state of chronic stress that manifests as irritability or a total retreat from responsibility.